 you should be able to locate it in and restore it from the Filestore, which is organized in a directory structure where each directory is named for the first two (2) characters of the checksum value of a given artifact.
 The screenshot below shows an example of the Filestore structure:

-and within "0f" I have the following artifact:
+and within the "0f" directory, you can see the following artifact:

 - Copy it to a location outside of the Filestore.